valkey-io/valkeymodule-rs/README.md

 See the [examples](examples) directory for some sample modules.

+This crate tries to provide high-level wrappers around the standard Valkey Modules API, while preserving the API's basic concepts.
+Therefore, following the [Valkey Modules API](https://valkey.io/topics/modules-api-ref/) documentation will be mostly relevant here as well.

+## Feature Flags

+1. System Allocator

+This feature flag is ideal for unit testing where the engine server is not running, and we do not have access to the Vakey engine Allocator; so we can use the System Allocator instead.
 To optionally enter the `System.alloc` code paths in `alloc.rs` specify this in `Cargo.toml` of your module:
 ```
 [features]